DanielTheFletch/odin-ruby-projects/1-basic-ruby-projects/1c-stock-picker/README.md

 $ ruby demo.rb
 ```

-The demo presents five (5) hard-coded examples along with one interactive example that calls for user input.
+The demo presents four (4) hard-coded examples along with one interactive example that calls for user input.

 ## Technologies Used